markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-table-csv-start

 Tables may be built from a CSV file as long as the CSV file is available to Sphinx at build time.

-Tables built from a CSV file use the ``.. csv-table::`` directive.
 For example:

 .. code-block:: rst